MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmdt/ns-d3dkmdt-_displayid_detailed_timing_type_i.md

 ### -field HorizontalSyncPolarity

 [in] The horizontal sync polarity, which must be one of the values in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554026">DISPLAYID_DETAILED_TIMING_TYPE_I_SYNC_POLARITY</a> enumeration.

+### -field VerticalFrontPorch

+[in] The vertical front porch interval, in number of lines.
+The front porch is the blanking interval before the sync pulse.

+### -field VerticalSyncPolarity

+[in] The vertical sync polarity.
+Must be one of the values in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554026">DISPLAYID_DETAILED_TIMING_TYPE_I_SYNC_POLARITY</a> enumeration.

+### -field HorizontalActivePixels

+[in] The number of active pixels in the horizontal direction.

+### -field HorizontalBlankPixels

+[in] The number of blank pixels in the horizontal direction.

 ### -field HorizontalSyncWidth